 Take a tour of MacBook Pro

-Note: This guide is for the 16-inch MacBook Pro with Thunderbolt 3 (USB-C).
+Note: This guide is for the MacBook Pro with Thunderbolt 3 (USB-C).
 If you’re not sure which MacBook Pro you have or want to find information about other models, see the Apple Support article Identify your MacBook Pro model.

 The MacBook Pro has the following features.
 Not all features are available on all models.

 Thunderbolt 3 (USB-C) ports: Charge your computer, transfer data at Thunderbolt speeds (up to 40 Gbps), connect to a display or projector, and more.